Piecing It Together Now Available!

 Dr. Beth J. Sanborn

 Beth sits on the executive board for PASRO, the Pennsylvania Association of School Resource Officers, and is an instructor for NASRO, the National Association of School Resource Officers.
-She most recently was appointed to various committees at the International Center for Law Enforcement Studies.

 In the Media